hottellbt/bookmark/docs/index.md

 - Script: `firefox $(python3 bookmark.py -f bm.txt -L -B)`
 - Input: `wiktionary`
-- Result: Firefox starts and goes to wiktionary
+- Result: Firefox starts and opens Wiktionary in a new tab

 ### Example: Open the user's selection in Firefox (using dmenu)

 - Script: `firefox $(python3 bookmark.py -f bm.txt -l | dmenu | python3 bookmark.py -f bm.txt -B)`
-- Result: dmenu opens, prompts the user for their selection, then firefox is opened
+- Result: dmenu opens, prompts the user for their selection, then firefox is started with the user's selection open in a new tab

 ### Example: Easier scripting with an alias